Reddy291999/BANKING-ANALYTICS-DASHBOARD/README.md

 End-to-end Data Analyst skillset
 Strong understanding of financial data
-Ability to convert data into business insights Hands-on experience with BI tools & SQL
+Ability to convert data into business insights Hands-on experience with tools like Excel,Tableau,Power BI & My SQL
 # Conclusion
 The Bank Loan Analytics project provides a comprehensive view of loan portfolio performance by combining data engineering, analysis, and visualization.
 It highlights the importance of analytics in understanding financial risk and driving strategic growth.This project highlights how data analytics can be used to improve credit risk management, lending strategies, and decision-making in the financial domain.